-Property and equipment are recorded at cost and depreciated by the straight-line method over their estimated useful lives, which range from five to seven years.
+Property and equipment are recorded at cost and depreciated using the straight-line method over their estimated useful lives, which range from five to seven years.
 The Association capitalizes the cost of all expenditures for property and equipment greater than \$1,000.
 Contributed property and equipment are recorded at fair value at the date of donation.
-There was no contributed property or equipment received in the years ended December 31, 2019 and 2018.
+There was no contributed property or equipment received in the years ended December 31, 2020 and 2019.